MicrosoftDocs/xamarin-docs/docs/android/deploy-test/release-prep/proguard.md

     points can be made private, static, or final, unused parameters can be removed, and some methods may be inlined.

-3.  **Obfuscation step** &ndash; ProGuard renames classes and class members that are not entry points.
+3.  **Obfuscation step** &ndash; In native Android development, ProGuard renames classes and class members that are not entry points.
 Retaining entry points ensures that they can still be accessed by their original names.
+Because the app is running from IL, this step is not supported for Xamarin Android.

 4.  **Preverification step** &ndash; Performs checks on Java bytecodes ahead of runtime and annotates class files for the benefit of the